 Carbon footprint of sport: main outputs

 Sport has a huge cultural influence influence across society.
-Unfortunately, this influence is increasingly being used to promote high pollution lifestyles and industries - in particular, air travel to attend international tournaments and sponsorship by high-carbon corporations, such as the fossil fuel industry and airlines.
+Unfortunately, this influence is increasingly being used to promote high pollution lifestyles and industries - in particular, air travel to attend international tournaments and sponsorship by high carbon corporations, such as the fossil fuel industry and airlines.
 The carbon footprint of the sports sector has been little researched, so SGR has teamed up with other organisations to highlight the issue.

 This page lists SGR's main outputs on the carbon footprint of sport, including reports and other outputs.